 Further, as the publisher hadn’t done a traditional launch for their subscription product, it leveraged the FOMO (Fear of Missing Out) factor post-launch by keeping the limited subscription boxes available each month.
 And by 2016, PopSugar Must Have become profitable for the publisher, accounting for 20% of the total revenue for the brand (Src).

 Unveiling The Bakery, a content studio

 PopSugar has been in the industry for long enough now.
 And it has never given the audience a dull voice.
-So, why not do the same for the advertisers, and add genuine value and quality content to their readers on behalf of them?
+So, why not do the same for the advertisers, and add genuine value and quality content to their readers on behalf?

 In nutshell, the newly introduced branded content studio enabled the advertisers to leverage ideas from the PopSugar editorial team, high-quality video producers, and so on.

 “With The Bakery, we are bringing together all of POPSUGAR’s resources, talent, knowledge, and technology to create and distribute engaging content, experiences, and social media activations.
 We are uniquely positioned to connect brands to this target consumer.”